serodriguez68/authz/README.md

 Note that for a given role, the defined scoping rules apply equally on all models.
 For example, given that the 'ny sports editor' role has a City scoping rule of 'New York' and a Department scoping rule of 'Sports' these rules will apply whenever a 'ny sports editor' is trying to act upon a `Report` or `Comment`.
+If for some reason, when dealing with `Reports` you want to apply the 'New York' keyword and when dealing with `Comments` you want to apply the 'San Francisco" keyword, you need to define 2 different roles (**they probably are 2 different roles**).

 <!--- Modify this if we add the functionality of default keywords and overrides for specific actions  --->